kiharalab/DiffModeler/README.md

 ```commandline
 python3 main.py --mode=0 -F=[Map_Path] -P=[Single_chain_structure_dir] -M=[protin_config_path] --config=[pipeline_config_file] --contour=[Contour_Level] --gpu=[GPU_ID] --resolution=[resolution]
 ```
 [Map_Path] is the path of the input experimental cryo-EM map, [Single_chain_structure_dir] specifis the directory of all single-chain PDB files.
-You can also zip them into a zip/.tar/.tar.gz file here to pass the zip file path here. [protin_config_path] is the text file path that records the protein single chain PDB name and corressponding chains, [pipeline_config_file] is the pipeline's parameter configuration file, saved in ``config`` directory; [Contour_Level] is the map density threshold to remove outside regions to save processing time (suggested to use half author recommended contour level), [GPU_ID] specifies the gpu used for inference. [resolution] specified the map resolution, where 0-5A will use high resolution diffusion model, while all other resolution ranges will use the default diffusion model.
-Therefore, you can use an approxiemate resolution value here.
+You can also zip them into a zip/.tar/.tar.gz file here to pass the zip file path here. [protin_config_path] is the text file path that records the protein single chain PDB name and corressponding chains, [pipeline_config_file] is the pipeline's parameter configuration file, saved in ``config`` directory; [Contour_Level] is the map density threshold to remove outside regions to save processing time (suggested to use half author recommended contour level), [GPU_ID] specifies the gpu used for inference. [resolution] specified the map resolution, where 0-2A will skip the diffusion model.
+Therefore, you can use an approximate resolution value here.

 Example of PDB config file
 ```commandline